rschoene/scorep_substrates_dynamic_filtering/README.md

 This plugin filters instrumentation calls from a binary instrumented with Score-P. Filtered calls are overwritten with `NOP`s to minimize overhead.

-This work is part of my bachelor's thesis.
+This work is part of Philipp Trommlers bachelor's thesis.
 Results will be made available as soon as they're ready.

 [![build status](https://api.travis-ci.org/rschoene/scorep_substrates_dynamic_filtering.svg)](https://travis-ci.org/rschoene/scorep_substrates_dynamic_filtering)